35mpded/GarudaLinux-FDE_and_TPM-Guide/README.md

 *Note: It should work on Arch Linux with minor changes but I haven't tested it.*

 ## Preparations
 ***Very important note: Do not reboot your system until you've finished all the steps or you won't be able to boot.***
 1. Edit the file /etc/crypttab and change:

 Choose  A. or B. depending on your partition setup.

-A. if you are not using swap</kbd>
+A. if you are not using swap

 B. if you using swap.

 **A (no swap):**